Alright, lazy travelers—you’ve got 3 days to get away. Where will you go, what will you do?

-San Diego is known to have THE best beach in the US.
-Coronado Beach is why the city gets this title, so that’s obviously where you’ll be all day long.
-As you lounge out on the beach, you can give yourself a self-guided tour of some of the unreal real estate that lines Ocean Boulevard (where the beach is located).
+San Diego is recognized to have some of the best beaches in the U.S., and Coronado Beach is a big reason why the city gets this title — so you’ll probably find yourself here all day long.
+As you lounge out on the beach, you can give yourself a self-guided tour of some of the breathtaking real estate that lines Ocean Boulevard (where the beach is located).

-After lounging all day, you need to be a little more active today.
+After lounging all day, you’ll be energized and ready for some fun.
 You’re in San Diego, so after all, you’re basically obligated to surf.
-If you’ve never surfed before, the best place to try is the Pacific Surf School.
+If you’ve never surfed before, the best place to learn is with Pacific Surf School.
 You can also try windsurfing or kitesurfing here!

 There you have it, lazy travelers!
 Your planning has been done for you.
 No excuses for not making the most of your Labor Day weekend!
-Where are you headed this holiday weekend?
+Where are you headed for the holiday weekend?
 Let us know in the comments!